 No, not everyone will be requested to attend a VA exam.
 After you have applied for disability compensation and/or pension, you may receive a phone call or a letter from VA or a VA partner asking you to come to a claim exam, also known as a C&P exam.

 A VA medical center or a VA partner is responsible for contacting you about scheduling a claim exam.
 They may either mail you a letter with the date and time of your appointment(s) and/or call you to find a time that fits with your schedule.
-If you are receiving treatment at a VA medical center, make sure they have your current address, phone number and email information.

 If your scheduled exam date or time does not work with some other life event, immediately call the number provided and try to reschedule.
 Unless it is an emergency situation, try not to reschedule the exam the day before or on the day of the exam.